William Chalmers (merchant): Career

-William Chalmers studied commercial & marketing in Gothenburg and United Kingdom, before continuing his studies in a travelling manner to France and Holland.
+Chalmers studied commerce and marketing in Gothenburg and Great Britain, before continuing his studies in a travelling manner to France and the Dutch Republic.
 At the age of 35, he was nominated to become the purchaser of the Swedish East India Company in Canton, China, which became his most enriching investment.

 Swedish East India Company

 In 1793, when Chalmers was 45 years old, he had been living in Canton for ten years.
 Afterwards, he returned to Sweden as the manager of the Swedish East India Company as well as the manager of Trollhätte Kanalverk (a canal that runs through Trollhättan).
 He faithfully contributed to the finalization of the canal and was able to leave the company seven years later (1800).
 Six years post the finalization of the canal, the last Swedish East India Company-ship arrived into Sweden.
 On it was merchandise from China and Spain.
 The imports from Spain and China allowed Sweden to widen its international relations, thus the porcelain from China and the silver from Spain was exported to other countries, as well as Sweden's own products: wood, iron and artillery.